Rohit909-creator/AutoHR/README.md

-# ⚙️ HR_SAAS – AI Powered Hiring & Allocation Bot
+# ⚙️ AutoHR – AI Powered Hiring & Allocation Bot

 > Currently Base Codes only, what u judging for Negga! 😤
 > Built to replace clueless HRs with an AI that **thinks**, **plans**, and **allocates** like a beast.